Jewellery: Rome

-Although jewellery work was abundantly diverse in earlier times, especially among the barbarian tribes such as the Celts, when the Romans conquered most of Europe, jewellery was changed as smaller factions developed the Roman designs.
+Although jewellery work was abundantly diverse in earlier times, especially among the tribes such as the Celts, when the Romans conquered most of Europe, jewellery was changed as smaller factions developed the Roman designs.
 The most common artefact of early Rome was the brooch, which was used to secure clothing together.
 The Romans used a diverse range of materials for their jewellery from their extensive resources across the continent.
-Although they used gold, they sometimes used bronze or bone, and in earlier times, glass beads & pearl.
+Although they used gold, they sometimes used bronze or bone, and in earlier times, glass beads and pearl.
 As early as 2,000 years ago, they imported Sri Lankan sapphires and Indian diamonds and used emeralds and amber in their jewellery.
 In Roman-ruled England, fossilised wood called jet from Northern England was often carved into pieces of jewellery.
 The early Italians worked in crude gold and created clasps, necklaces, earrings, and bracelets.
 They also produced larger pendants that could be filled with perfume.

-Like the Greeks, often the purpose of Roman jewellery was to ward off the "Evil Eye" given by other people.
+Like the Greeks, often the purpose of Roman jewellery was to ward off the "evil eye" given by other people.
 Although women wore a vast array of jewellery, men often only wore a finger ring.
 Although they were expected to wear at least one ring, some Roman men wore a ring on every finger, while others wore none.
 Roman men and women wore rings with an engraved gem on it that was used with wax to seal documents, a practice that continued into medieval times when kings and noblemen used the same method.
 After the fall of the Roman Empire, the jewellery designs were absorbed by neighbouring countries and tribes.